-The biggest foreign exchange earnings potential of poultry products, other than hatching Eggs and live chicks, lies in processed and ready to cook/ready to eat items.
-A poultry meat processing plant is highly capital intensive, and capital generated through bank loans carry a very high mark – up rate.
-The impact of high mark- up rate bears heavily upon the cost of production.
-It is suggested that as a financial incentive TDAP Should share at least 50% of the mark-up with the exporters to enable them to complete in international market.
+The biggest foreign exchange earnings potential of poultry products, other than hatching Eggs and live chicks, lies in processed and ready-to-cook/ready-to-eat items.
+A poultry meat processing plant is highly capital intensive, and capital generated through bank loans carries a very high mark–up rate.
+The impact of the high mark-up rate bears heavily upon the cost of production.
+It is suggested that as a financial incentive, TDAP Should share at least 50% of the markup with the exporters to enable them to compete in the international market.

 It is difficult for the producers of poultry products to fully benefit from the Duty Draw Back Schemes.
 The major reason being that the duties /Sales tax levied on various components , items etc, pertaining to poultry breeding , that are imported by the third parties at different levels, are passed on to the exportable poultry product.
 To Quote a few example, grandparent chicks, which ultimately lead to the production of meat producing broilers, are imported and import/customs duties etc, are paid at that stage.
 Similarly Soybean meal a very important component of poultry feed along with additives , vitamins, medicines and vaccines are also imported on payment of duties, sales tax etc. All these duties plus sales tax on electricity bills levied at many stages which are paid by different items producers, are passed on to the producers of exportable product who are unable to claim these taxes/duties that are added to inputs as duty draw backs.
 It is therefore imperative that the benefit of duty draw back on the above said items that constitutes between 10% to 12% of the production cost, should be passed on to the exporters of poultry products as exports rebate.